 The Importance of Pelvic Floor Physiotherapy

-The pelvic floor regards a group of muscles that stretches from the pubic bone to the tailbone (coccyx) at the back and from the sitting bone (ischial tuberosity) to the other side.
-The area as a whole is a touchy and sensitive area that can be extremely annoying when injured.
-Thus, many people turn to Pelvic Floor Physiotherapy to help alleviate pain and recover from injury faster.
+The pelvic floor muscle groups and ligaments stretch from the pubic bone to the tailbone (coccyx) at the back and from the sitting bone (ischial tuberosity) to the other side.
+The area as a whole is touchy and sensitive and can be highly debilitating when injured.
+Many people turn to Pelvic Floor Physiotherapy to help alleviate pain and recover from injury faster.

-Pelvic physical therapy is a treatment for pelvic injuries and recovery that utilizes physical therapy to provide a safe yet effective reconditioning of pelvis floor muscles.
+Pelvic physical therapy is a treatment for pelvic injuries and recovery that utilizes physical therapy to provide pelvis floor muscles with safe yet effective reconditioning.
 The primary goal of the treatment is to improve the overall strength and functionality of the pelvic floor muscles.

 What does a pelvic floor physiotherapist do?